 A new opportunity for Meltonians to study with a partner

 Havruta is a traditional mode of peer-to-peer Jewish learning that is enriched by the exchange between partners as they bring their personal experiences to the texts.
 Melton is excited to offer our learners the chance to experience this form of Jewish study with their friends and family through an online platform designed by our friends at Mechon Hadar’s Project Zug.
-This pilot program is made possible through a gift by Susan and Bill Firestone.
+This program is made possible through a gift by Susan and Bill Firestone.

 What is Havruta Learning Online?

-Beginning this June, Melton is offering a way for its students, alumni, friends and family to engage in weekly online learning with a peer in their same community or across the globe.
+Continuing this summer, Melton is offering a way for its students, alumni, friends and family to engage in weekly online learning with a peer in their same community or across the globe.
 Participants will receive study sheets each week with questions designed to be discussed with their partner during a 30-45 min session.
 The course also includes high quality instructional videos that provide background and framing for the learning.

 Who will I learn with?